 - In some cases, no germs can be found after testing

 Endocarditis can involve the heart muscle, heart valves, or lining of the heart.
-Children with endocarditis may have a:
+Children with endocarditis may have an underlying condition such as:

 - Birth defect of the heart

 - New heart valve after surgery

 The risk is higher in children who have a history of heart surgery, which can leave rough areas in the lining of the heart chambers.